artemklevtsov/RGA/README.md

 Key features:

 * Support for OAuth 2.0 authentication;
-* Access to the API configuration (including accounts information, profiles, purposes, segments);
+* Access to the API management (including accounts information, profiles, goals, segments);
-* Access to the API basic reports and the reports of multichannel sequences;
+* Access to the API core reports and the reports of multi-channel funnels;
 * Support of the batch processing of the requests (allows to overcome the restriction on the number of rows returned for a single request).
 * Access to the metadata of the API reports.

 ## Installation

-Notice: Currently the Package RGA is in development and is not available via a CRAN network
+Notice: Currently the package `RGA` is in development and is not available via a CRAN network

 ## Prerequisites: